BA Islamic Studies with Pastoral Care

 This is a three-year full-time course which offers the option of completion at three levels:

-360 credits: BA (Hons) in Islamic Studies with Pastoral Care
+360 credits: Bachelors in Islamic Studies with Pastoral Care - BSc (Hons)

 Please note modules are subject to change.
 We review our content regularly, making changes where necessary to improve your experience and graduate prospects.